 Because grant reviewers have so many applications to sort through, make a better first impression by making your application and proposal concise and easy to read.
 When teams can efficiently review your application, they can better stick to their schedule and quickly determine funding allocation and divisions.

 With a concise and clear grant proposal, you quickly communicate your point to reviewers while still including the essential details to help your organization stand out.
 Your format should support your application’s brevity while optimizing clarity.
-Details like bullet points, page numbers, a table of contents, and graphics make your application more scannable for review teams, so they can quickly find and look over essential information they need to make an informed decision.
+Details like bullet points, page numbers, a table of contents, and graphics make your application more scannable for review teams, so they can quickly find and look over the essential information they need to make an informed decision.

 Whether you are applying for a grant for the first time or a continuation grant, your past performance data can support your needs.
 For example, you might show how your audience has increased over the past years, helping support your argument for funds to expand your facilities, equipment or marketing campaigns.
 This information can provide the evidence review teams need to distinguish your organization from others while strengthening your argument.